 At first glance, it seems pretty.
-Every spring around Washington, DC, the landscape is awash in white blossoms.
-But recently, there appears to be increasingly more white and less and less of other, native things.
+Every spring, the northeast is awash in white blossoms.
+But a closer look reveals that the landscape is mostly white and devoid of other, native things.
 The culprit?
 The once popular Bradford pear has become an invasive species.

 WHY WE LOVE BRADFORD PEARS